New travel restrictions: Iata sees air traffic recovery at risk

 Recently, air traffic picked up noticeably.
 Now, according to the Interrnational Air Transport Association, there is a threat of another dip.

-The emergence of the corona mutant Omikron and the subsequent travel restrictions imposed by numerous countries threaten the recovery of air traffic.
+The emergence of the corona mutant Omicron and the subsequent travel restrictions imposed by numerous countries threaten the recovery of air traffic.
 The airline association Iata is alerted.

 The good news is that the upward trend in international air traffic continued, at least in October, according to the latest analysis by the International Air Transport Association (Iata) – more recent figures are not yet available.
 Although the volume of sales in terms of passenger kilometers traveled – the so-called RPK value – was still half below the 2019 figures in October, according to Iata, the market recovery nevertheless continued beyond the summer months.